 Over the centuries, Livorno has had links to prehistoric Etruscan and Roman epochs.
-And during the medieval period, the Medici family helped further develop the city and its port by commissioning the renowned architect Buontalenti.
+During the medieval period, the Medici family helped further develop the city and port by commissioning the renowned architect Buontalenti.
 He built a fortified citadel with fosses and bastions, which gave Livorno its present-day character.
 It is a destination for fresh seafood lovers, with ancient and contemporary museums, urban waterways, and vibrant nightlife.

 TERRAZA MASCAGNI

 The elegant waterfront terrace is a classic and charming window to the sea that is always buzzing with activity.
 The floor is paved in a black-and-white checkerboard pattern, lined with marble benches, restaurants, shops, and a grand gazebo.
 And it has also been famous for its cinematic and photographic opportunities.
-Là Terraza, an Italian award-winning drama film from 1980, was shot in this place.
-In the evenings, Terrazza Mascagni is bustling with locals and visitors of all ages who stroll, observe, and take in the sights.

 FORTEZZA NUOVA, LIVORNO

-In the mid-to-late 1500s, the new fort was constructed to reinforce Livorno’s defenses and served as a second fortification alongside the old.
+In the mid-to-late 1500s, the new fort was constructed to reinforce Livorno’s defences and served as a second fortification alongside the old.
 It features a typical pentagonal style with a series of pointed battlements.
 An ancient wall surrounds the imposing structure of the fort.
-Much of the defensive features, such as the gun ports, still stand intact, whereas a beautiful garden and grounds are in the center of the building.
+Many of the defensive features, such as the gun ports, still stand intact, whereas a beautiful garden and grounds are in the centre of the building.
 Among the fort’s many passageways and battlements, visitors can walk to see the canals and the city from the base.
-You can explore the fort to its full potential today.

 FORTEZZA VECCHIA, LIVORNO

 More commonly known as the Old Fort.
 Antonio da Sangallo constructed this magnificent building for the Medici family in the early 1500s.
-It lies in the port and harbor region of Livorno, together with the Fortezza Nuova.
+It lies in the port and harbour of Livorno, together with the Fortezza Nuova.
 The design of this defensive wall has stood as a symbol of local power for hundreds of years.
 The fort and its grounds are accessible to the public.
-The battlements and towers provide stunning views of the port and harbor.
+The battlements and towers provide stunning views of the port and harbour.
 Furthermore, inside the grounds is the small but beautiful church of San Francisco that appeared in later years.

 PIAZZA DELLA REPUBLICA, LIVORNO

 Livorno has several impressive historic squares, but the Piazza Della Repubblica is undoubtedly the grandest.
-You can find this enormous square on the edge of the Fortezza Nuova canal directly parallel to the Via Giuseppe Garibaldi.
-It consists of a large oval design, and two ornate marble statues stand guard at either end of the square.
-The surrounding buildings display a beautiful array of colors and styles.
+Find this enormous square on the edge of the Fortezza Nuova canal, directly parallel to the Via Giuseppe Garibaldi.
+It has a large oval design and two ornate marble statues standing guard at either end of the square.
+The building surroundings display a beautiful array of colours and styles.
 Several fascinating art galleries and restaurants reside here, with numerous seating areas for visitors.
-The perfect place to relax, spend some time with culture, and enjoy the peace!

-MUSEO DI STORIA NATURALE DEL MEDITERRANEAN
+MUSEO DI STORIA NATURALE DEL MEDITERRANEO

 CALAFURIA COAST, LIVORNO

-Locals often travel down from Livorno to escape the tourists and sunbathe on the rocks while savoring a pleasant break from their busy lives.
+Locals often travel down from Livorno to escape the tourists and sunbathe on the rocks while savouring a pleasant break from their busy lives.
 The scenery is breathtaking, and the rock pools and coastline are incredibly gorgeous!

 PIOMBINO, LIVORNO

 If you enjoy trekking and want to discover a hidden jewel of the city, you should visit Buka Delle Fate.
 Perhaps the most beautiful place in Livorno I have ever seen, after the hidden islands.
-However, you must walk about 20-30 minutes up and down the mountain to reach the city’s edge.
-From this point, you can see Isola D’elba, the most beautiful hidden island in the world.
-You can also access the nearest Livorno Islands, such as Elba, Capraia, and Montecristo, by cruise or by ferry from any of the ports in Livorno.
+You can trek for about 20-30 minutes uphill to reach the city’s edge.
+From this point, you can see Isola d’Elba, the most beautiful hidden island in the world.